Crazy-Explorer31/Traffic-Lights/README.md

 # Traffic-Lights
-This our project, in which we are improving a quality of transport networks
+This is our project, in which we are improving a quality of transport networks